amooo-ooo/pep8plus/README.md

 # pep8plus

 pep8plus is an opensource online tool built for educational institutions to help students enforce and maintain Python programming standards.
 Powered by Ruff, Flake8 and Pylint, pep8plus is built on the principle of customisability, ease of use and user experience.
-The purpose of this project is to provide educators with a transparent, customisable and easy solution to helping their students enforce Python conventions.

 ## Features

+> **Warning**
+> This project is still in its early stages.
+Hence, bugs and ironically, questionable programming practices may be present.

 Here are a few major features of pep8plus: